daphtdazz/sipparty/Programming with sipparty.markdown

 -   Synchronous `hit` on asynchronous FSM.
 -   Singletonise the retrythread.
 -   ??
 Make retry thread smarter about owning thread; allow it not to be owned.
+-   ??
+FSM should probably not switch state if the action raises.

 ## Message ##